Robot Navigation with Entity-Based Collision Avoidance using Deep Reinforcement Learning: Experiments

 \subsection{Simulator}

 We train and test our models using our simulator.
-The example of one step of an episode is shown in Figure \ref{plot_simulator}.
+The example of one step of an episode is shown in Figure~\ref{plot_simulator}.
 The robot, adults, bicyclists, children, and static obstacles are shown.
-The goals of each entity (excluding static obstacles) and the robot's goal are marked as stars.
-Each dynamic entity and its goal is enumerated.
+The goals for the robot and dynamic entities are marked as stars.
+Each entity and the corresponding goals are enumerated.

 We use a square crossing scenario, where all the agents are randomly positioned on a square and their goal positions are chosen randomly on the opposite side of the square.
 Also, we use a circle crossing scenario, where all the agents are randomly positioned on a circle and their goal positions are chosen on the opposite side of the circle.